United States Army Special Forces in popular culture: List of comics

+Songs

 At the time of Moore's book and the increasing U.S. Military involvement in the Vietnam War, Special Forces Staff Sergeant Barry Sadler wrote a song with Robin Moore and recorded it under the title "The Ballad of the Green Berets", which became the number-one single of 1966 in the U.S. In addition to the single, Sadler released an album Ballads of the Green Berets with Sadler's photograph of him in a green beret appearing on the single, the LP, and on the paperback cover of Moore's The Green Berets.
 SSgt.
-Sadler later recorded an additional, but lesser, song "The A-Team" and released two more long-playing albums, then wrote his autobiography, I'm A Lucky One.
+Sadler later recorded an additional, but lesser, song "The A-Team" and released two more long-playing albums, then wrote his autobiography, I'm a Lucky One.

 "The Ballad of the Green Berets" had many cover versions ranging from Ennio Morricone and Duane Eddy to "drugstore records" on labels such as Diplomat and Wyncote records.
 Hanna-Barbera Records released a children's LP The Story of the Green Beret available to members of the G.I.
 Joe club.
 The album was a tie-in with the release of the G.I.
 Joe Green Beret action figure that had appeared in 1966.
 The record had an album cover of Special Forces in action and a picture of the Medal of Honor.
 The record started off with a cover version of "The Ballad of the Green Berets" but was a spoken account with sound effects of Colonel Pat Lawrence (Mike Road) taking two small boys (Andy and George) to visit Fort Bragg, North Carolina, to learn about the training and capabilities of The Green Berets.
 The album then featured an exciting account of the Battle of Nam Dong where Captain Roger Donlon received the first Medal of Honor in the Vietnam War.

 A less successful song was Nancy Ames' "He Wore The Green Beret" with a flip side of "War is a Card Game".
 Dickie Goodman pitted the two fads of 1966 against each other in Batman & His Grandmother where the Caped Crusader went up against the Green Beret.

-Robin Moore also wrote a 1965 Tales of the Green Beret newspaper comic strip with artwork by Sgt.
-Rock Joe Kubert that was also published in paperback.
-It later became a Dell Publishing American comic book in 1967 replacing their earlier Jungle War Stories and Guerrilla War comics.
-When DC Comics's Larry Rock (brother of the Sergeant), the replacement in Our Fighting Forces for the Marines Gunner and Sarge and their dog Pooch proved unpopular, DC replaced him with a Green Beret named Captain Hunter in 1966.
-Captain Hunter's adventures featured him hunting for his twin brother, a pilot shot down and captured by the Viet Cong.
-Other war comics put in their own Green Beret characters, such as Lightning Comics' Todd Holton-Super Green Beret (1967).